Nathaniel Burt: Personal

 Burt served on the board of directors of the Athenaeum of Philadelphia for many years, and was elected a Life Fellow.
 He was also a member of Philadelphia's Rittenhouse Club (defunct).
 He served on the Board of Directors of The Historical Society of Princeton, and contributed to its scholarly journal, Princeton History.
 He was a member of the Princeton Club of New York, and the Century Association.

 He married Margaret "Winkie" Clinton (1917–2013), of Barnstable, Massachusetts, on August 5, 1941.
 The couple had two children, and lived in Princeton for more than 50 years.
 They attended Trinity Episcopal Church—where he sang in the choir and she was a member of the altar guild—and he was co-author of a 1982 history of the church.
 They were married for 62 years, until his death in 2003.
-Their son, Christopher C. Burt, is a writer and publisher, author of Extreme Weather: A Guide and Record Book (New York: W. W. Norton & Co., 2004).
+Their son, Christopher C. Burt, is a writer and publisher, and author of Extreme Weather: A Guide and Record Book (New York: W. W. Norton & Co., 2004).

 Nathaniel and Margaret Burt are buried with his parents and sister at Aspen Hill Cemetery, Jackson Hole, Wyoming.

 Burt's papers are at Princeton University, including the diaries he kept for 70 years.
 He left his musical compositions and music library to Westminster Choir College, now part of Rider University.